 You may also come across flat-rate plans, which charge you the same amount no matter which type of card your customer uses.

 The fees you pay to the processor could be advertised or labeled in different ways, but the discount rate is a common term for the combined interchange rate (which you may pay as an interchange reimbursement fee), assessment fee and the payment processor’s markup.

-- Interchange-plus plan.
-With an interchange-plus plan, you’ll pay the interchange reimbursement fee plus a flat-rate percentage or dollar-value fee.
-“Most small businesses should be paying no more than 0.25 percent (plus interchange),” Akey says.
+- Interchange-plus plan: With an interchange-plus plan, you’ll pay the interchange reimbursement fee plus a flat-rate percentage or dollar-value fee.
+“Most small businesses should be paying no more than 0.25% (plus interchange),” Akey says.
 Depending on the processor, you may pay the interchange rate, plus a percentage of the transaction amount, plus a few cents for each transaction.

-- Flat-rate plan.
-Some payment processors charge a flat rate, which is essentially a nonvariable interchange-plus plan.
-For example, Square charges 2.75 percent on credit card transactions, regardless of the type of card.
-However, it does have an alternative rate (3.5 percent plus 15 cents) for card-not-present purchases (such as if you key in a card’s details from a phone order).
+- Flat-rate plan: Some payment processors charge a flat rate, which is essentially a nonvariable interchange-plus plan.
+For example, Square charges 2.75% on credit card transactions, regardless of the type of card.
+But it does have an alternative rate (3.5% plus 15 cents) for card-not-present purchases (like if you key in a card’s details from a phone order).
 Flat-rate plans may be more expensive than other types of interchange-plus plans, but they’re also a lot easier to understand.

 Akey says merchants are sometimes intrigued by tiered-pricing plans because the processor may advertise the lowest tier’s rates.
-However, many transactions may not qualify for that low rate.
+But many transactions may not qualify for that low rate.

 While you should compare all your options to determine what’s available and best for your business, Akey thinks many business owners can save money by opting for an interchange-plus plan rather than a tiered plan.